georgiee/diff-viewer-test/README.md

 ```
 # run a local integration example.
 Make sure the rails backedn is locally available.
+# This will mount a demo html file that will fetch data directly from Rails
 yarn dev

 # If you want to test the integration on the rails you need to provide the preview server